Rising U.S. Oil Stocks Weigh on Prices

-LONDON – Oil prices edged down Thursday on rising U.S. petroleum inventories.
+Oil prices edged lower Thursday as rising U.S. petroleum inventories and wavering demand forecasts continued to weigh on the market.

 Continue Reading Below

-Brent crude oil, the global benchmark, was down 0.3% at $61.72 a barrel in London midmorning trading.
-On the New York Mercantile Exchange, West Texas Intermediate futures were trading down 0.2% at $55.20 a barrel.

-The U.S. Energy Information Administration on Wednesday released data showing that crude stockpiles climbed by 1.9 million barrels in the week ended Nov.
+The U.S. Energy Information Administration Wednesday released data showing that crude stockpiles climbed by 1.9 million barrels in the week ended Nov.
 10, ahead of analysts' forecasts.

-"The main health barometer of the global oil market is the OECD stock level, the biggest part of which is U.S. commercial stocks," according to Tamas Varga, an analyst at brokerage PVM Oil Associates Ltd.

-Mr. Varga noted that the EIA figures reinforced "bearish sentiment" in the market that was set in motion earlier in the week when the International Energy Agency released its monthly oil-market report.
-The agency lowered its global oil demand forecasts for this year and next, suggesting the oil price rally seen over the past months could be short-lived.
+That came on the heels the International Energy Agency's downward revision to its demand forecasts for this year and next, which sparked a selloff on Tuesday.

+The two reports this week have helped stymie a rally that sent oil prices up some than 20% since the start of September.

+But investors who piled into bullish positions on crude futures may be losing their appetite to keep buying.

 Continue Reading Below